explodinglabs/jsonrpcserver/doc/api.md

     return 'pong'
 ```

-Methods can take either positional or named arguments (but not both, this is a
+Methods can accept either positional or named arguments (but not both -- this
-limitation of JSON-RPC).
+is a limitation of JSON-RPC).

+The RPC method will have the same name as the Python function; to use a
+different name, pass it to the decorator, for example `@method(name="foo")`.

 ## Serve